tvrenamer/tvrenamer/README.md

 [![Build Status](https://travis-ci.org/tvrenamer/tvrenamer.png)](https://travis-ci.org/tvrenamer/tvrenamer)
 ## About
 TVRenamer is a Java GUI utility to rename TV episodes from TV listings
-Basically, it will take an ugly filename like **Lost.S06E05.DD51.720p.WEB-DL.AVC-FUSiON.mkv** and rename it to **Lost [6x05] Lighthouse.mkv**
+It will take an ugly filename like **Lost.S06E05.DD51.720p.WEB-DL.AVC-FUSiON.mkv** and rename it to **Lost [6x05] Lighthouse.mkv**

 ## Connectivity Issues
-If you are receiving errors about "unable to connect to internet" please try the latest version: https://github.com/tvrenamer/tvrenamer/releases/tag/0.7.
-Note that Java 8 is required: https://java.com/en/download.
+If you are receiving errors about "unable to connect to internet" please [download version 0.7](http://tvrenamer.github.com).
+Note that [Java 8](https://java.com/en/download) is now required.

 ## Features
- * Rename many different shows at once
+ * Rename many different shows at once from information from [TheTVDB](http://thetvdb.com/)
  * Customise the format and content of the resulting filename
  * Native look & feel for your operating system
  * Drag & Drop or standard 'add file' interface
+ * Optionally move renamed files, i.e. a NAS or external HDD

 ## Usage & Download
 [Download](http://tvrenamer.github.com) the correct version for your operating system (OSX, Windows, Linux) and architecture (32 or 64 bit)